 Examples would be picking up documents or instruments or rebooting a computer.

 College RCA Access Coordinators:

-UMBC has hosted four Virtual Town Halls – on April 17, May 8, May 29, and June 23, 2020, dedicated to the Relaunching of Research and Creative Achievement (RCA) activities on the UMBC Campus.
+UMBC has hosted five Virtual Town Halls – on April 17, May 8, May 29, June 23, and August 21, 2020, dedicated to the changing framework to relaunch Research and Creative Achievement (RCA) activities on the UMBC Campus.